terminal-nerds/website/SECURITY.md

 -   no Google Analytics,
 -   or whatever else exists these days.

-We want to feel safe and our privacy to be respected on the Internet as much as well.
+We all want to feel safe on the internet.
+As well as have our privacy respected.

 > Let's be humans, not products.